willemmirkovich/Numberscope/README.md

 # Testing

-Since we're testing code that requires the window, we'll use [mocha](https://mochajs.org/) in the browser.
+Since we're testing code that requires the browser context, we'll use [mocha](https://mochajs.org/) in the browser.
 To the run test simply open *tests/tests.html* in any browser.
 You'll get a checklist of what tests pass and often useful messages if a test fails.
 This will help you when you write a module or a sequence by eliminating the common errors.
 Right now the tests only cover drawing modules, tests for sequences will follow soon.

 ---